Brydekirk: Lieutenant General Alexander Dirom

 A landowner, Lieutenant General Alexander Dirom, wanted to build an industrial village by the River Annan to increase the value of his land.
 Dirom made many plans for Brydekirk.

 Born in 1757 at Banff, Aberdeenshire, Dirom came to Annan when he married Magdalene Paisley, the heiress of the Mount Annan estate.
 They lived at Mount Annan for many years with seven sons and five daughters.

 To begin the industrialisation, Dirom had roads and a bridge constructed between 1799 and 1800.
 A stone bridge with three arches went over the river Annan.
 Dirom also built a mile long road from Mount Annan to Brydekirk, with a gate and a porters' lodge at each end.
 Dirom used the river to power Brydekirk's industries, including a corn mill, woollen mill, and a bleach field to bleach the cloth by the sun.
 Dirom was also interested in quarrying his land's fine sandstone from Corsehill and a lime from a quarry at Brownmoor.
 In 1791, he unsuccessfully tried to bore for coal.
 The houses were to be built by the people themselves, and then a set rent was paid to Dirom.
 He wanted hard-working people to live in the village.
 The first six houses were built by Dirom.
 The houses were all built to his plan, each with a slated roof and built with limestone from quarries at Brownmoor.
 Each house was to be white washed in the spring of every year, the cottages were said to glisten in the sun and Brydekirk was nicknamed "The White Wash City".
+The village was thriving, but Dirom never completed his elaborate plan.
+Dirom died at Mount Annan in October 1830, aged 74.
+He and his family were buried in the churchyard at Annan old parish church.

+1835 to present day

+In 1835, Brydekirk Parish Church was constructed and the interior was recast in 1900.

 In 1837, the list of people in the village were: